rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

  * `Car`
    * Has one instance variable:
       `current_speed`.
 This is an integer.
-   * Has three methods:
+   * Has four methods:
      * `initialize` Creates a new instance of car.
 Takes no parameters.
      * `speed_up` Takes a number as a parameter.
-Increases the speed variable in the class
+Increases the speed variable in the class.
      * `brake` Takes a number as a parameter.
 Decreases the speed variable in the class.
+     * `current_speed` Returns the speed variable in the class.

 ### Exercise Two